Unlocking the value of business intelligence, tablet computers and cloud computing – a new dimension

 It is the responsibility of CIOs to seek out the most efficient and cost effective IT systems to respond to the fast-paced demands of the market.
 BI can provide more accurate company data, yet many companies are not using it to its full potential.
 With technological innovations leading the change to business practices, the CIO Latin America Summit, Miami, FL, 16-18th August, 2011 is a must-attend for any CIO or solution provider, whereby the most well respected CIOs across Latin America have been selected to participate, in the vibrant environment of one-to-one meetings and focused interactive workshops.
 For more information, please visit http://www.ciosummitla2011.com.

-Contribution by GDS International
+By GDS International